TechDataMan/BlogPost/README.md

 ## Data <a name="data"></a>

-The Stack Overflow survey includes around 65k of reviews from 185 countries all around the world.
-The focus of the survey is to understand significant aspects of jobs in software development and data analytics.</br>
+The 2024 Stack Overflow survey includes around 65k reviews from 185 countries all around the world.
+The focus of the survey is to understand significant aspects of jobs in software development.</br>
-The survey contains of the following two CSV files:
+The data of survey contains of the following two CSV files:
 <ul>
-  <li>The schema of the survey data, containing information about the more than 150 columns (i.e., questions) used within the set
+  <li>schema of the survey data, containing information about the more than 100 columns (i.e., questions) used within the survey
-  <li>The survey results themselves, containing thousands of individual answers to the survey questions
+  <li>survey results, containing thousands of individual answers to the survey questions
 </ul>
 Further information about the original dataset can be found at StackOverflow (https://survey.stackoverflow.co/2024)